Let me say this first, because it really matters: procrastination isn’t laziness.

 When we feel overwhelmed, the brain can slip into a kind of survival mode.

 The part of the brain responsible for planning, focus, and decision-making becomes less active, while the emotional brain can briefly hijack the system.
 When that happens, it can feel surprisingly hard to think clearly or take action — even on things you know how to do.
-It’s like getting stuck in the mud.
+It’s a bit like getting stuck in the mud.

 People often describe this as: